SerenTera/DressUpYourFriends/README.md

 - Allow changing of appearance via greeting the target.
 (So you dont have to type any names :) )
 - Making costume work regardless of shape.
 - Save player equipments from other modules that changes looks too (filter.fake=true)
 - Give a command to allow players to customize their saved look using item ids, so they can put different costumes on the changed target and do not necessary become a copy of the target costume.
+Especially weapons, which should not be replaced.
+No more Elin carrying an arcannon.
+That looked so weird.
 - Give different options to users that allow them to only copy certain equipments. (ie: only change body costume, while leaving the rest as target's original costume)- requires indexing